 Apart from the points mentioned below the BOBOVR Z4 feels well built with the adjustment mechanisms and front tray being sturdy.

-The updates version comes with an improved sponge attached the to lens.
-The new sponge is covered is a soft faux leather with breathable holes and is also much more securely fastened to the device.
+The updated version comes with an improved sponge attached the to lens.
+The new sponge is covered by a soft faux leather with breathable holes and is also much more securely fastened to the device.

 What’s in the box?